EliahuBen-Reuven/vpc/console-tutorial.md

 To configure the security group:

+1. In the navigation pane, click **Compute > Virtual server instances**.
-1. On the Virtual server instances page, click your instance to view its details.
+1. Click your instance to view its details.
 1. In the **Network interfaces** section, click the security group.
 1. Click **Add rule** to configure inbound and outbound rules that define what type of traffic is allowed to and from the instance.
 For each rule, specify the following information:
    * Specify a CIDR block or IP address for the permitted traffic.
 Alternatively, you can specify a security group in the same VPC to allow traffic to or from all instances attached to the selected security group.